 The workmanship on the girth has also been a really strong positive.
 Beautiful leather and with the removable liners it’s easy to switch between leather or fleece, or even white fleece to black fleece if that’s your thing!

 The StretchTec girths are available in dressage sizes and AP/Jump, however the AP/Jump only currently comes in Brown.
 Both Dressage and AP/Jump as well as Western cinches are also available in the standard Shoulder Relief design without the StretchTec sternum section.

-For the first 10 customers within my usual travel areas, I will throw in a free ridden assessment to ensure the girth is doing exactly what it’s designed to do for your individual horse and we aren’t fitting something unnecessarily .
+Within my usual travel areas, I will throw in a free ridden assessment to ensure the girth is doing exactly what it’s designed to do for your individual horse and we aren’t fitting something unnecessarily .

 I truly believe this girth has the capacity to make many horses much more comfortable and that is my ultimate goal in stocking them, and as a sign of my confidence in their effect I am offering a full 30 day money back guarantee.
-I am also hoping to have some sample girths arrive with my next order for trial rides, so stay tuned for that!

 When our dogs get older we often seek extra ways to help them.
 Osteopathy can be invaluable in adding quality to their lives, read on to find out how.